Table of contents

 Who has access to Alexa’s recordings?

 According to Bloomberg, Amazon has an Alexa voice review process, wherein its employees parse up to 1,000 audio clips per shift.
-Through this process, Amazon helps quality check Alexa's voice recognition performance.
+This process helps quality-check Alexa's voice recognition performance.

-In addition, there is a possibility that third-party developers could access this data if you give them permission to do so.
-In some cases, users who dictate the names of apps they want Alexa to download are at risk of accidentally downloading the wrong one to their device.
+In addition, third-party developers could access this data if you give them permission to do so.
+In some cases, users who dictate the names of apps they want Alexa to download risk accidentally downloading the wrong one to their device.

 Is Alexa safe to have in your home?

-When it comes to smart home technology, security and privacy is a hit and miss.
-While companies like Amazon can make tremendous effort to keep its users safe, the truth is hackers are becoming increasingly intelligent with how they steal your data.
+When it comes to smart home technology, security and privacy are hit or miss.
+While companies like Amazon can make tremendous efforts to keep their users safe, hackers are becoming increasingly intelligent in how they steal data.

-After all, companies like Amazon house thousands of data points on many of its millions of users.
+After all, companies like Amazon store thousands of data points on millions of users.
 For this reason, Amazon's products and services are prime targets for hackers worldwide.

-So while Amazon's Alexa does not record everything, the risk involved with having it on your home depends on you.
-Thankfully, there are little things you can do to make Alexa safer to have in your home.
+So, while Amazon's Alexa does not record everything, the risk involved with having it in your home depends on you.
+Thankfully, there are little things you can do to make Alexa safer.

 How to stay safe while using Alexa